sigmdel/lazmqttc/README.md

 ## Recommendation

-Many have recommended [mqtt-spy](https://github.com/eclipse-paho/paho.mqtt-spy) but it is not easily installed.
+Many have recommended [mqtt-spy](https://github.com/eclipse-paho/paho.mqtt-spy) but its installation is not straightforward.
 On the other hand, [MQTT Explorer](https://mqtt-explorer.com/) by Thomas Nordquist is very powerful and its AppImage is easily installed.

 ## 11. Acknowledgment